gh228df/Rainet-AI/README.md

 **Future Development**
 ---------------------

-* Better move ordering & pruning to reach deeper searches
+* Better move ordering & pruning to reach deeper searches (it looks like the biggest bottleneck is the evaluation function which doesn't generate many cutoffs)
 * Smarter caching / lower memory usage
 * Proper handling of revealed cards and partial knowledge
 * A much nicer frontend / GUI (the current one is very bare-bones)